-event category full term short term specifications standard surgical surgery performed on the wrong surgery on wrong patient Defined as any surgery on a patient that is not NQF patient consistent with the correctly documented informed consent for that patient.
-Surgery includes endoscopies and other invasive procedures.
+event category full term short term specifications standard surgical surgery or other invasive procedure surgery on wrong patient Defined as any surgery or invasive procedure on a NQF performed on the wrong patient patient that is not consistent with the correctly 1B documented informed consent for that patient.
+Surgery or other invasive procedure includes, but is not limited to, endoscopies, lens implants, lesion removal, injection into joints.

-• Surgical procedures (whether or not completed) initiated on one patient that were intended for a different patient.
+• surgical procedures (whether or not completed) initiated on one patient intended for a different patient.